basecamp/console1984/README.md

 Console1984 is an extension for Rails consoles that protects sensitive accesses and makes them auditable.

+If you are looking for the auditing tool, check [`audits1984`](https://github.com/basecamp/audits1984).

 ## Installation

 Add it to your `Gemfile`: